balajiudy-manomay/manomay-analytics/changelog/2026-09-18_sharepoint_excel_data_source_architecture.md

 - `getReportsForEmail(email)`: looks up the user's current role via `getRoleForEmail`, then returns `roleReports[role] || []` from the (possibly cached) workbook data.
 - Because this re-reads the workbook (subject to cache TTL) on every dashboard request, **removing a user's role/reports in the sheet takes effect within one cache TTL window**, not instantly and not requiring a redeploy.
-- If the role has no matching sheet, or the sheet has no valid rows, the user gets an empty list and is redirected to `/unauthorized`.
+- If the role has no matching column/sheet, or the sheet has no valid rows, the user gets an empty list and is redirected to `/unauthorized`.

 ### 4.8 Rendering